7 Short Story Collections That Examine Life in a Small Community

 Books that explore how our identities and our lives are shaped by being part of a larger collective

 A woman who lives on my street knocked at my door.
-She told me and her husband, members of the local historical society, had written a walking tour of our neighborhood, and she thought I might like a copy—it would cost three dollars.
+She told me she and her husband, members of the local historical society, had written a walking tour of our neighborhood, and she thought I might like a copy—it would cost three dollars.

 I did want a copy.
 It interests me that in the Vermont college town where I live, history feels so omnipresent in day-to-day life.
 I also felt something like déjà vu, a thought that wouldn’t coalesce, as the woman chatted amiably about her research.
 Then I realized: in my story collection, set in a fictionalized version of this town, I’d written about a woman who has self-published a slim historical account of the two-hundred-year-old inn in her neighborhood.
 She goes door to door, giving people copies.
 The story’s basic outline echoes the moment currently happening on my porch.
 I was experiencing something I’d previously imagined.
 I wrote this story, I wanted to tell my neighbor.